agormp/sumt/README.md

 * Option to include all compatible bipartitions in consensus tree (in addition to those that are present in more than 50% of input trees).
 * Options to root consensus tree using either outgroup, midpoint, [minimum variance](https://pubmed.ncbi.nlm.nih.gov/28800608/) rooting, or based on where root is most frequently placed in input tree sample
 * Option to set node depths to mean of those observed in input trees (only useful when input trees are based on clock model)
-* Option to set node depths using "common ancestor heights" in input trees (same as "treeannotator -height ca"; only useful when input trees are based on clock model)
+* Option to set node depths using "common ancestor heights" in input trees (same as "treeannotator -heights ca" in the BEAST2 package; only useful when input trees are based on clock model)
 * Option to assign specific weights to different input files.
 * Option to automatically assign weights so all files have equal impact regardless of number of trees in them.
 * Option to set basename of output files (default: basename will be stem of input file name)